wotbrew/faraday-atom/README.md

 *An atom implementation for Amazon DynamoDB backed by [faraday](http://github.com/taoensso/faraday).*

-- Atomic context around a single dynamo item
+- Atomic context around a single dynamo item.
-- Durable atom, persists after restarts
+- Durable atom, persists after restarts.
-- Transitions via CAS using dynamo's conditional put, safe for concurrent updates
+- Transitions via CAS using dynamo's conditional put, safe for concurrent updates.
 - Encodes data such that all edn data is supported yet indexes are still possible.
 - Due to encoding the console is still usable and your data is human readable, though byte-arrays are also supported.